MostlyArmless/finance-simulator/README.md

 `npx generate-react-cli component MyComponentName` will generate the css, test, and tsx file for a new component, based off of the custom template stored at `./templates/TemplateName.ts`.
 The settings for `generate-react-cli` tool are stored in `./generate-react-cli.json`

 ### react-plotly.js
-This is a cool package that gives you a `Plot` component, but you CANNOT use `import Plot from 'react-plotly.js';`, that will crash node when you try to `npm start`.
+This is a cool package that gives you a `<Plot/>` component, but you CANNOT use `import Plot from 'react-plotly.js';`, that will crash node when you try to `npm start`.
 Instead, you have to use this boilerplate code in every component file where you want to insert a `Plot` component:
 ```TypeScript
 import createPlotlyComponent from "react-plotly.js/factory";